 Mythology and lore of creation

 Rug weaving is deeply tied to Iranian culture, history, and art.
-Nomadic and tribal weavings have their own unique history and traditions and carry significant information and stories about their creators.
+Nomadic and village weavings have their own unique history and traditions and carry significant information and stories about their creators.
 They contain meaningful symbols, beliefs taken from myths and folklore that were handed down from one generation to the next.
-Not only were the motifs regarded as powerful, but also the belief in the act of tying knots to manifest desires made hand-knotted weavings incredibly strong talismans that served an important purpose in the lives of the nomadic tribes.
+Not only were the motifs regarded as powerful, but also the belief in the act of tying knots to manifest desires made hand-knotted weavings incredibly strong talismans that served an important purpose in the lives of the nomadic groups.

 Phase 1 : ResearchOver the course of several months in 2018 and 2019, I traveled and researched in major cities throughout Iran where rug production has been the main source of income for majority of nomadic tribes and tribal villagers.I spent time …